-The Pianoring design
+The Pianoring design & how it came about

 The first sketch of the Pianoring started with a competition I was taking part in as the final project of my Level 3 CAD course in Matrix.
 We were to design a few rings for a UK wedding band company and the winner would possibly have their piece put into production.
 Fortunately for me my piano ring design was not snapped up by the company and so I’m pleased to say I have the full rights and profits from it today.